geoffreylitt/wildcard-onward-paper/paper.md

-[@fig:table-adapter] summarizes the overall architecture of table-driven customization, using a simplified version of the Airbnb example above.
-In this example, the name of each listing is scraped from the web page DOM, the latitude and longitude of each listing is scraped from AJAX responses, and user annotations are loaded from the brower's local storage.
+[@fig:table-adapter] summarizes the overall architecture of table-driven customization, using a simplified version of the Airbnb example above. (_todo: change this figure to hacker news_) In this example, the name of each listing is scraped from the web page DOM, the latitude and longitude of each listing is scraped from AJAX responses, and user annotations are loaded from the brower's local storage.